boeightai/rubiks-algorithm-translator/README.md

 - **Pattern Images**: `/public/images/patterns/` - Recognition patterns for algorithms
 - **Tutorial Images**: `/public/images/moves/` - Step-by-step tutorials

-## 🔒 License Compliance
+## 🔒 License & Commercial Use

-This project is fully compliant with the GNU General Public License v3.0:
+This project is licensed under the **GNU General Public License v3.0**, which provides:

+### Open Source Benefits
+- ✅ **Copyleft Protection**: Prevents proprietary derivatives while maintaining openness
+- ✅ **Community Collaboration**: Encourages contributions and sharing of improvements
+- ✅ **Commercial Use Allowed**: Can be used commercially with proper licensing
+- ✅ **Network Use Protection**: Prevents SaaS loopholes through source code requirements

+### Commercial Licensing
+For enterprise use, commercial integrations, or advanced features, we offer:
+- **Commercial Licenses**: For proprietary integrations and enterprise deployments
+- **Premium Features**: Advanced analytics, personalized learning, and exclusive content
+- **Support Services**: Technical support, customization, and training
+- **White-Label Solutions**: Custom branding and deployment options

+### License Compliance
-- All source files include proper GPL v3 headers
+- All source files include proper GPL-3.0 license headers
 - Copyright notices are present in all components
 - License terms are clearly stated in the LICENSE file
-- No proprietary dependencies are included
+- Copyleft protection ensures derivative works remain open source

 ## 🤝 Contributing

+We welcome contributions from both the **programming community** and the **Rubik's cube community**!
+Here's how you can help:

+### For Developers
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes with proper GPL v3 headers
+3. Make your changes with proper GPL-3.0 license headers
 4. Test thoroughly with `npm run lint` and `npm run build`
 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Submit a pull request

+### For Rubik's Cube Enthusiasts
+- **Suggest new algorithms** that should be included
+- **Report bugs** or issues with algorithm translations
+- **Request new features** that would help with learning
+- **Share feedback** on the visual notation system
+- **Contribute tutorial content** or algorithm descriptions

+### Areas We'd Love Help With
+- **Algorithm Database**: Adding more algorithms and improving descriptions
+- **Visual Improvements**: Better move images or tutorial graphics
+- **Mobile Experience**: Enhancing the mobile interface
+- **Accessibility**: Making the app more accessible to all users
+- **Performance**: Optimizing the app for better performance
+- **Documentation**: Improving guides and tutorials

+**Every contribution, big or small, helps make this project better for the entire Rubik's cube community!** 🧩

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](LICENSE) file for details.

+### Commercial Licensing
+For commercial use, enterprise deployments, or advanced features, please contact us for commercial licensing options.

 ## 🔗 Links